loccx/makoh/README.md

 was considering making tilecontainer but that seems to be overengineering;
     i think i only need the flop and the hand

+using vector over unorderedset for some of these operations since linear scan on such small sets of data should be faster than the constant overhead of hashing

+optimize tile selection with bitset viable tbh